 John Riewerts (56:21):

-I think also, cost is obviously a key component to this.
-One of the things that Acxiom learned early on, especially as we were going into the public cloud, is really lift and shift from a traditional data center to public cloud is… I don’t want to say is always a recipe for disaster.
-I’m sure, there’s a couple use cases where it’s good.
+I think also, the cost is obviously a key component to this.
+One of the things that Acxiom learned early on, especially as we were going into the public cloud, really lifts and shifts from a traditional data center to a public cloud is… I don’t want to say is always a recipe for disaster.
+I’m sure, there are a couple of use cases where it’s good.
 But, more often than not, it does require some level of re-architecture, and you’ve got to weigh that over the don’t over architect.
 But, one of the foundational things that we’ve come across, is the separation of compute and storage.
 Because what we have found is that we can scale both of those independently, very, very well.
-And we’re actually seeing this in the industry, where there are so many different tool sets, whether it be SQL based tool sets, data lake based tool sets, key value store based tool sets, that are taking this notion on, of separation of compute and storage, that allows us to independently scale each of those.
+And we’re actually seeing this in the industry, where there are so many different toolsets, whether it be SQL based toolsets, data lake based tool sets, key-value store based toolsets, that are taking this notion on, of separation of compute and storage, that allows us to independently scale each of those.

 Utpal Bhatt (57:39):

 Great, great, again, that’s a great summary.
 So keep it simple.
-Don’t over architect or over engineer it, use the right tool for the right job.
+Don’t over architect or over-engineer it, use the right tool for the right job.
 Let the use case determine what you should be using.
-And cloud does come to the rescue, when it comes to scale.
+And the cloud does come to the rescue when it comes to scaling.
 So, great points.